 Why backups matter, and when you might need them

 If you recently updated WooCommerce, you might have spotted a notice like this on your Plugins page:

-Major updates like these are why it’s best to have backups of your WooCommerce site.
-Although we expect the update process to go smoothly, we can’t always predict the outcome — especially if you have a lot of custom code, use plugins from third parties, or haven’t updated your theme or WooCommerce extensions in a while.
+Major updates like these are just one reason that it’s best to have backups of your WooCommerce site.
+Although we expect the update process to go smoothly, we can’t always predict the outcome – especially if you have a lot of custom code, use plugins from third parties, or haven’t updated your theme or WooCommerce extensions in a while.